Edward Spears: Army service before First World War

-In 1903, he joined the Kildare Militia, the 3rd Battalion of the Royal Dublin Fusiliers.
-In the mess, he acquired the nickname of Monsieur Beaucaire after a novel about an urbane Frenchman.
-The nickname stuck and he was called this by both of his wives, the first of whom would often shorten it to B. In 1906 he was commissioned in the regular army with the 8th Royal Irish Hussars.
-Spears did not conform to the conventional image of a young army officer.
-In the same year that he was commissioned, he published a translation of a French general's book, Lessons of the Russo-Japanese War.
-His upbringing with a succession of tutors meant that he had not learned to mix, and so he did not easily adapt to life in an officers' mess.
-He could be tactless and argumentative and became an outsider – something he would remain all his life.
-In 1911, he worked at the War Office developing a joint Anglo-French codebook.
-In 1914, he published Cavalry Tactical Schemes, another translation of a French military text.
-In May of the same year, he was sent to Paris to work alongside the French at their Ministry of War with orders to make contact with British agents in Belgium.
-With the outbreak of war in August 1914, on the orders of his colonel at the War Office, Spears left Paris for the front.
-Later he would proudly claim that he had been the first British officer at the front.
+In 1903, Spears joined the Kildare Militia, the 3rd Battalion of the Royal Dublin Fusiliers.
+He acquired the nickname "Monsieur Beaucaire", a reference to the protagonist of a novel by the same name.
+The nickname remained with him, used by both of his wives, with his first wife often shortening it to "B."

+In 1906, he was commissioned into the regular army with the 8th Royal Irish Hussars.
+That same year, he published a translation of Lessons of the Russo-Japanese War, a book by a French general.
+His upbringing, which involved instruction from a series of tutors, had not prepared him for socializing in military circles, and he struggled to adapt to life in the officers' mess.
+He was known to be tactless and argumentative, often positioning himself as an outsider—something that characterized much of his life.

+In 1911, Spears worked at the War Office on the development of a joint Anglo-French codebook.
+He continued his interest in military translations, publishing Cavalry Tactical Schemes, another translated French military text, in 1914.
+In May of that year, he was sent to Paris to work at the French Ministry of War, tasked with establishing contact with British agents in Belgium.

+With the outbreak of World War I in August 1914, Spears left Paris for the front on the orders of his colonel at the War Office.
+He later claimed that he was the first British officer to reach the front lines.